 Who are we?

 Lutheran Disaster Response is a ministry of the Evangelical Lutheran Church in America, a mainline Protestant denomination.
 Our Western Region includes the people, ministries and Lutheran institutions of Alaska, Washington, Oregon, Idaho, Montana, Wyoming, California, Nevada, Utah, Colorado, Arizona, New Mexico, a little piece of Texas and Hawaii.
-This video from Red Cross/Red Crescent is a wonderful introduction to the principles of Community Resilience to which Lutheran Disaster Response is also committed.
 Welcome!

 Relief today.
 Resilience tomorrow.